mfkimbell/reviews-nlp-sentiment-analysis/README.md

 * Using the **Type()** function is helpful when using `Asyncpg` because sometimes its not clear what you are fetching
 * In `Asyncpg`, you use `fetchrow()` for one row, and you use `fetch()` for sql queries that get multiple rows

-Originally, in testing, I set all the sentiment values to 1.1.
+Originally, in testing, I set all the sentiment values to 1.1 by default, since that should be an impossible result for NLTK.

 ```sql
 -[ RECORD 1 ]+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------